 © UNICEF HK/2015

 Giving children the best start in life begins with breastfeeding.
 Breastmilk has an extraordinary range of benefits on a child’s survival, health, nutrition and development that formula milk can never substitute.
-Breastfeeding also contributes to maternal health and can reduce public healthcare expenses in the long term.
+Breastfeeding also contributes to maternal health and can reduce public health care expenditures in the long term.

-According to the breastfeeding survey conducted by the Department of Health in 2015, although as many as 86% of mothers of babies born in 2014 initiate breastfeeding on discharge from hospitals, the exclusive breastfeeding rate of Hong Kong infants at 4 months is 27%.
-There is still much room for improvement of the breastfeeding rate as compared to some overseas countries.
+According to a breastfeeding survey conducted by the Department of Health in 2019, as many as 88 per cent of mothers of babies born in 2018 initiated breastfeeding on discharge from hospitals, but the exclusive breastfeeding rate of Hong Kong infants at 4 months was only 29 per cent.
+In other words, there is room for improvement in the breastfeeding rate.

 Organizer – UNICEF HK